jkbquabeck/tractusx-edc/docs/kit/adoption-view/page_adoption-view.md

 - Data Assets: Data Sources are connected to the Connector and are represented by Data Assets.
 - Policy Definition: A standardized set of policies can be used to define access to and usage of assets.
 - Contract Definition: By combining Assets and Policies, Contracts for data offerings are defined.
 These Contracts need to be accepted by consuming participants (Connectors) for the data exchange to take place.
-- Control Plane: The Control Plane handles meta data exchange with other components and Connectors, as well as transfer of access tokens.

-- Data Plane: The Data Plane can handle several forms of actual data exchange by utilizing various extensions.

-- Extensions: There are different extenions for the Connector, e.g. for the Data Plane.
-This enables various tranfer modes like httpData or via blob-storage.

-- Assets: Data Sources are connected to the Connector and represent Assets.

-- Policy Definition: A standardized set of policies can be used to define access to and usage of assets.

-- Contract Definition: By combining Assets and Policies, Contracts for data offerings are defined.
-These Contracts need to be accepted by consuming participants (Connectors) for the data exchange to take place.

 ### Notice

 This work is licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

 - SPDX-License-Identifier: CC-BY-4.0
-- SPDX-FileCopyrightText: 2023 sovity GmbH
 - SPDX-FileCopyrightText: 2023 sovity GmbH
 - SPDX-FileCopyrightText: 2023 msg systems AG
 - SPDX-FileCopyrightText: 2023 Mercedes-Benz Group AG